TimZaman/dotaservice/botcpp/README.md

 symbols.
 I didn't have time, and it might not be allowed, to reverse engineer anything, so I didn't.
 I did send Gabe Newell an email asking for help exposing the C++ API (seriously).

+In order for above `Act` and `Observe` to be invoked, your bot world state sockets need to be open and flushing.
+Those functions are called whenever the world state socket is being published.
+For the flushing, you can just use the `world_state_listener.py` script.
+See the `cpp` source files for more clarification.